Down to Earth (2001 film): Plot

+Soon after, Charles returns from death, but with the witty soul of Lance inside him.
+Everyone except for the angels and him sees him as the middle-aged, rich, white Charles.
 His return shocks Winston and his wife who had lethally poisoned Charles.
-Lance pretends to summon police causing them to break down then laughs it off baffling them.

-He then helps Sontee who has lost the key to the handcuffs and has to ask him for help.
+After confronting them, Lance then helps Sontee who has lost the key to the handcuffs and has to ask him for help.
 He tries to bond with Sontee using his usual humour to make a joke about things but she sees him as cruelly mocking her and leaves.

 Although Charles was unpopular in the past, the public and those closest to Charles start to notice a change in his personality.
-He transforms from a snobbish billionaire to a fun loving joke crazing philanthropist doing good such giving the maid Wanda a raise and putting others before profit.

-He also enrages his board of directors by allowing the media into a board meeting at a hospital Charles owns and promising that in future everyone who needs treatment will get it regardless of whether they can pay.
-This makes board angry and they blame Winston as Charles had “been under control” before.
-They state maybe Winston's affair changed things.
+He transforms from a snobbish billionaire to a heartfelt philanthropist, giving the maid Wanda a raise and putting others before profit.
+He also enrages his board of directors by allowing the media into a board meeting at a hospital Charles owns and by promising free treatment for everyone who needs it.

 Despite recent events, Lance continues to follow his comedy dreams through Charles, contacting his old manager Whitney and convincing him that he is Lance reincarnated.
 Through many humorous moments and issues, he gets Sontee to fall in love with him.
-Though she finds the attraction to Charles odd she admits she feels like she sees someone else when she meets his eye pleasing Lance.
-Charles wife briefly tried to seduce Lance but kindly rebuffs her as he knows she isn't in love with her husband he tells her she can have what she wants in a divorce and it doesn't matter to him.
-This stuns her but he wishes her well.
+Charles' wife briefly tries to seduce Lance, but he kindly rebuffs her as he knows she is not in love with her husband; he stuns her by telling her she can have what she wants in a divorce and it will not matter to him.